sansinghsanjay/RemotePyTuner/README.md

 11. Now there might be following three cases:

-  11. You want to quit your Python program execution.
+  i.
+You want to quit your Python program execution.
 In this case, reply in received email with message:
   ```python
   >EOM<
   $q
   >EOM<
   ```

-  11. You want to modify your program and re-execute it.
+  ii.
+You want to modify your program and re-execute it.
 Reply in received email with message like:
   ```python
   Your
   -"-